-- Type or print your name, address, and SSN in the space provided on the voucher.
-If filing a joint voucher, also enter your spouse's name and SSN.
-List the names and SSNs in the same order on the joint voucher as you will list them on your joint return.
-If you and your spouse plan to file separate returns, file separate vouchers instead of a joint voucher. - Enter in the payment box of the voucher only the amount you are sending in by check or money order.
-When making payments of estimated tax, be sure to take into account any 2001 overpayment that you choose to credit against your 2002 tax, but do not include the overpayment amount in the payment box. - Make your check or money order payable to the "United States Treasury."
+• Enter in the box provided on the payment voucher only the amount you are sending in by check or money order.
+When making payments of estimated tax, be sure to take into account any 2001 overpayment that you choose to credit against your 2002 tax, but do not include the overpayment amount in this box.

+• Make your check or money order payable to the "United States Treasury."
 Do not send cash.
 To help us process your payment, enter the amount on the right side of the check like this: \$ XXX.XX.
-Do not use dashes or lines (for example, do

-not enter "\$ XXX-" or "\$ XXX
+Do not use dashes or lines (for example, do not enter "\$ XXX-" or "\$ XXX^X100").

-$$\frac{XX}{100}$$

-").

-- Write "2002 Form 1040-ES" and your SSN on your check or money order.
-If you are filing a joint voucher, enter the SSN that you will show first on your joint tax return. - Enclose, but do not staple or attach, your payment with the voucher.
+• Write "2002 Form 1040-ES" and your SSN on your check or money order.
+If you are filing a joint voucher, enter the SSN that you will show first on your joint tax return.

+$\bullet\,$ Enclose, but do not staple or attach, your payment with the voucher.

-- Mail your payment voucher and check or money order to the address shown on page 6 for the place where you live. - Fill in the Record of Estimated Tax Payments on page 6 for your files.
+• Fill in the Record of Estimated Tax Payments on page 5 for your files.